uport-project/specs/flows/attestation.md

 ## Endpoint

-The request should be sent to one of the following URLs:
+The request should be formatted using one of the following URLs:

 - `me.uport:me`
 - `https://id.uport.me/me`